dennmtr/gulp-productivity-tool/README.md

 cp .env-cmdrc.example .env-cmdrc
 ```

-_If you will use asset revisioning (recommended) import app/rev.php to your php script (example, views/index.example.php), or integrate it as a helper function to your framework (then you will need to modify the manifest path inside function).
-Import vendor.css, app.css, vendor.js, app.js to header and footer view partials wrapping them in rev function_
+_If you will use asset revisioning, import app/rev.php to your php script (example, views/index.example.php), or integrate it as a helper function to your framework (then you will need to modify the manifest path inside function).
+Import vendor.css, app.css, vendor.js, app.js to header and footer view partials, wrapping them in rev function_

 #### Watch